JustinTooCreations/blog.justintoocreations.com/_posts/2016-09-20-sunset-at-montgomery-hill-park.md

   - engagement
   - landscape
 tags:
-  - tuesday
-  - september
   - autumn
-  - sunset
+  - california
   - clouds
-  - trees
+  - evergreen
   - hills
+  - landscape
   - montomgery hill park
-  - evergreen hills
   - san jose
+  - september
+  - sunset
-  - california
+  - trees
-  - landscape
+  - tuesday
 ---

 There was such a gorgeous sunset this evening in the western horizon from the [Evergreen Hills](https://en.wikipedia.org/wiki/Evergreen,_San_Jose,_California) in San Jose.
 I just had to get back outside when I got home from work to take this romantic picture with my beautiful fiancée.